MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 When creating the configuration file, we recommend starting with an example file and updating it with the appropriate options for your environment.
 You can start by copying and pasting the example below into a text file and saving it with a name of your choosing.
-Use the file to modify the XML elements and attributes and use the reference table in this article to learn more details about each of the elements and attributes.
+Use the file to modify the XML elements and attributes and use the rest of this article to learn more details about each of the elements and attributes.